From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: Related Work

-In recent years, there has been a research focus on label error detection in object detection.
-Cleanlab's tool ObjectLab~\cite{objectlab} assesses the quality of labels in object detection datasets by comparing predicted bounding boxes with ground truth, and provides a score describing the quality of the labels.
+\emph{Identifying Label Errors in Object Detection Datasets.} In recent years, there has been a research focus on label error detection in object detection.
+Cleanlab's tool ObjectLab~\cite{objectlab} assesses the quality of labels in object detection datasets by comparing predicted bounding boxes with GT, and provides a score describing the quality of the labels on an image.
 Another method, based on the instance-wise object detection loss~\cite{loss-based-method}, uses a two-stage object detector to detect real label errors by monitoring the regression and classification losses and using the discrepancy between predictions and ground truth labels.
 MetaDetect~\cite{metadetect} is a method that performs meta classification and meta regression for predictions.
-Potential label errors are those predicted boxes that are evaluated as false positive ($\iou<0.5$ with ground truth), but the meta classifier estimates a high probability of being correct.
-The method LidarMetaDetect~\cite{Lmd2023GCPR, Lmd2025IJCV} is a further development of MetaDetect, as it detects label errors in 3D object detection datasets.
-Bär \etal~\cite{Bär2023Noisy} developed a label refinement network that improves noisy localization labels.
-While we build on this recent research we go one step further and aim at correcting these labels instead of just detecting them.
+Potential label errors are those predicted boxes that are evaluated as false positive ($\iou<0.5$ with GT), but the meta classifier estimates a high probability for the prediction being correct.
+The method LidarMetaDetect~\cite{Lmd2025IJCV} is an extension of MetaDetect that detects label errors in 3D object detection datasets. \cite{Bär2023Noisy} developed a label refinement network that improves noisy localization labels.
+While we build on this recent research, we go one step further and aim at correcting these labels instead of just detecting them.